freedomofpress/securedrop-workstation-docs/docs/admin/securing_workstation.rst

 The *SecureDrop Workstation* provides the combined functionality of the Tails-based *Journalist Workstation* and *Secure Viewing Station* (SVS).
-As such, it contains both a copy of the submission private key, and encrypted and decryypted messages and submissions.
+As such, it contains both a copy of the *Submission Private Key*, and encrypted and decryypted messages and submissions.
 It's critical to ensure that the same security practices that are used to protect the SVS are applied to the *SecureDrop Workstation* as well.